0art-vandelay0/Pierres-Treats/README.md

 -   A web page will automatically open in your browser
 -   Use the navigation at the bottom of the page to view Treats or Flavors (both will be empty to start)
--   Follow the links based on what every your needs are.
+-   Follow the links based on what ever your needs are.
 </details>

 #### Debugging